 Note the expression “it is up to” the buyer because all of these occur after EXW delivery, so if the buyer fails to do any of these, it is at its own risk as delivery has already occurred.

 A8 (Checking / Packaging / Marking)

-In all rules the seller must pay the costs of any checking operations which are necessary for delivering the goods, such as checking quality, measuring the goods and/or packaging, weighing, counting the goods and/or packaging.
+In all rules, the seller must pay the costs of any checking operations which are necessary for delivering the goods, such as checking quality, and measuring, packaging, weighing, or counting the goods.

 B8 (Checking / Packaging / Marking)

-In all rules there is no obligation from the buyer to the seller as regards packaging and marking.
-There can in practice however be agreed exceptions, such as when the buyer provides the seller with labels, logos, or similar.
+In all rules, there is no obligation from the buyer to the seller regarding packaging and marking.
+There can, in practice, however, be agreed exceptions, such as when the buyer provides the seller with labels, logos, or similar.

 A9 (Allocation Of Costs)

 The seller must pay all costs until the goods have been delivered under A2, except any costs the buyer must pay as stated in B9.

 The buyer must pay all costs from the time the goods have been delivered under A2 and reimburse the seller for any costs they incurred, providing the buyer with any assistance or information the buyer needed to arrange transport, insurance, or export and import formalities.